Bike Skills Area at Upper Luther Burbank Park

 Bike users belong in Mercer Island Parks.
 Providing the skills area is valuable to provide shared and equitable use of our outstanding Mercer Island Parks.
 I look forward to this process to develop a plan for the bike skills area.

-Brian Shiers over 2 years ago
+Brian Shiers about 3 years ago